 You’ve gotta learn the slang.

-But that’s why we’re going to give you a brief introduction to the country’s unique version of Spanish—and by the time we’re done, you’ll be able to understand a full conversation between two Mexicans.
+In this post, I’m going to give you a brief introduction to the country’s unique version of Spanish—and by the time we’re done, you’ll be able to understand a slang-filled conversation between two Mexicans.

 Some Basic Information on Mexican Spanish